How to Pollinate Corn for Plump, Full Ears!

 Hand Pollinate to Guarantee Success

-To absolutely guarantee kernel-crammed cobs you can also hand pollinate.
+To absolutely guarantee kernel-crammed cobs, you can also manually pollinate them.
 Carefully detach a tassel from the top of the plant – scissors may be best to keep the pollen from being jolted free.
-Then simply dust the tassel back and forth over the silks, taking care to cover every single strand.
+Then dust the tassel back and forth over the silks, taking care to cover every single strand.
 Repeat this process every few days, again, taking the time to reach all the silks and using fresh, pollen-filled tassels.

-Watch video below to see how to hand pollinate.
+Watch the video below to see how to hand pollinate corn.

 The silks themselves have a relatively high water content, which means the best way to ensure they successfully emerge and then remain as receptive as possible is to keep your plants properly watered.
 If it’s dry, thoroughly soak the soil at least once a week.